cityofships/i-love-compute/README.md

 ### Scripts and packages

+Script to install amdgpu-pro OpenCL on Ubuntu: [ubuntu-opencl-amdgpupro](scripts/ubuntu-opencl-amdgpupro)

 Script to install amdgpu-pro OpenCL on unsupported Ubuntu using supported Ubuntu packages: https://github.com/RadeonOpenCompute/ROCm/issues/484#issuecomment-554738964

 Script to install amdgpu-pro OpenCL on unsupported Mageia using supported Red-Hat packages: INCOMING